-Returning to San Francisco, I escaped to another favorite spot away from traffic.
+In San Francisco, I drove to another favorite spot away from traffic.
 Admittedly, I find these places as I try to avoid some of the San Francisco hills when I drive my standard shift car using a clutch.
-Driving the hills is not a piece of cake for me.
+Driving these hills is not always easy for me.

 The Marina District was created from landfill for the 1915 Panama-Pacific Exposition.
 Today, this area between Fort Mason and the Presidio, you will find these Mediterranean rival homes.
 And, a leisure place for walkers, joggers, and cyclists.

 Palace of Fine Arts, San Francisco

 We now enjoy the 2010 restoration of the Palace of Fine Arts.
 This is the only remaining building from 1915 Panama-Pacific International Exhibition, when San Francisco celebrated the opening of the Panama Canal after recovering from the 1906 earthquake.
 San Francisco kept this favorite building after the fair, which was originally designed to look like a Roman ruin.

 |Yes, another view of the Golden Gate Bridge by the Yacht Harbor|